haddocking/haddocking.github.io/education/molmod/simulation.md

 approximate the potential energy of the system.
 These parameters are usually derived either from experiments or high-level quantum mechanical calculations.
 Although force fields come in many flavors, in the field of biomolecular simulation they generally respect the same principles.
-First of all, atoms are represented by single particles, with a fixed charged and size.
+First of all, atoms are represented by single particles, with a fixed charge and size.
 Then, bonds are modelled as springs and follow quadratic energy functions, meaning that they are effectively unbreakable.
 Finally, the force field is divided in interactions of atoms linked by covalent bonds (bonded interactions) and other interactions (non-bonded) such as electrostatics and van der Waals